angelajburden/angelajburden.github.io/index.md

 + We compute a $$\delta$$ for layers L..2, in our case 4,3,2.

 $$

 \begin{align*}
 & \delta^{(L)} = y_{NN} - y\\
 & \delta^{(L-i)} = \mathbf{\Theta}^{(L-i)}^T \delta^{L-i+1}  .* a^{(L-i)}(1-a^{(L-i)})\\
 \end{align*}

 $$

 + The gradient at each layer (l) and each unit (j) in that layer is

 $$
 \frac{\partial J}{\partial \Theta_j} = \sum_{i=1}^{m} \frac{1}{m} a_j^{(l)}\delta^{(l+1)} + \sum_{i=1, j\neq 0}^{m}\lambda \Theta_j^{(l)}
 $$

++ With the cost function and gradient of cost function algorithm we can now take advantage of built-in optimisation routines in python.
+I have used the scipy.optimize.fmin_cg function.

 ## Code